 If you have regulatory affairs knowledge in the medical devices sector and are looking for a challenging role, then apply now.

 I expect a lot of interest in this role and the company are looking to recruit quickly, so if you are interested in this role I suggest applying immediately or risk missing out on the role.

-For more information, please feel free to call Andrew Welsh, Director of Medical Devices recruitment and Scientific recruitment specialists Newton Colmore Consulting, on +44 121 268 2240 or make an application and one of our team at Newton Colmore Consulting will contact you.
+For more general information, please feel free to call Andrew Welsh, Director of Medical Devices recruitment and Scientific recruitment specialists Newton Colmore, on 0121 268 2240 or make an application and one of our team at Newton Colmore Consulting will contact you.
 Please note we will not be able to discuss the role specifics until we have a copy of your CV.